 Non-vital pulp therapy is another term for root canal treatment.
 In this, an endodontist will remove the infected pulp and nerves from the inner chamber of the tooth.
 Under local anaesthesia, the dentist drills the crown of the tooth to access the pulp.
 The infection is cleaned from all the canals of the tooth, and a disinfectant is poured in.
 After the tooth is cleaned, the dentist will fill the tooth with gutta-percha (effectively sealing it) and place a temporary crown on top.

 If the tooth is significantly decayed or damaged, the dentist might recommend performing a tooth extraction.
 This will be done under anaesthesia so that you do not feel any pain.
 The socket of the tooth will also be cleaned afterwards.
-And since missing teeth can cause deterioration of the jawbone and the shifting of the adjacent teeth, you might be recommended restorative treatments like dental implants.
+And since missing teeth can cause deterioration of the jawbone and the shifting of the adjacent teeth, you might be recommended restorative treatments like dental implants Turkey.

 A bone graft is an additional surgery that your dentist might recommend after treating the dead tooth.
 It doesn’t treat the damaged dental pulp, but a bone graft may be needed if the tooth infection has spread to the underlying bone and resulted in its deterioration.
 This surgery aims to rebuild the bone after the infectious tissue has been removed.
 For this, your surgeon may have to take bone from the jaw, hips, legs, or ribs.